skn3/forme/README.md

 ```

 We mark the fields we want to retain between pages using `input.keep()`.
 This instructs Forme to save the values in storage.
 You will notice that we have special `input.prev()` and `input.next()`.
 These tell Forme to watch for when the input has a submitted value, and then perform a special action.
 As long as we are following the `result.reload` pattern described [here](#helloWorld), then Forme will do the rest.

+<a name="specialActions"></a>
+- `input.prev()` - allows the form to go back a page.
+This will alter the type/value of the input.
+- `input.next()` - allows the form to go forwards a page.
+This will alter the type/value of the input.
+- `input.reset()` - resets the form and goes to the first page.
+This will alter the type/value of the input.
+- `input.submit()` - doesn't currently perform any special action.
+This will alter the type/value of the input.

 When creating a single form with multiple pages we use `form.page('pageName')`.
 This will return a page object in which we can chain further API calls.
 We can do most things with this page, including: inputs, build handlers, validation handlers, submit handlers and more.